-The St. Jude Country Music ½ Marathon features live bands on 28 stages along the 13.1-mile course.
+The St. Jude Rock ‘n’ Roll Nashville Marathon, ½ Marathon & 5K features live bands on 28 stages along the 13.1-mile course.
 The musically themed road race is expected to attract 35,000 runners, walkers and junior racers.

-The Country Music ½ Marathon is recognized as the ultimate tour of Music City, featuring historic sites like the Parthenon, Nashville’s world-renowned Music Row and an expansive finish line festival outside the Tennessee Titan’s home, LP Field, located along the Cumberland River.
-The event culminates with a post-race concert, which has featured past acts Sara Evans, Brad Paisley, Phil Vassar, Jo Dee Messina, Diamond Rio, Martina McBride and Kenny Rogers.
+The Nashville Marathon is recognized as the ultimate tour of Music City, featuring historic sites like the Parthenon, Nashville’s world-renowned Music Row and an expansive finish line festival outside of the Tennessee Titan’s home, the Nissan Stadium, located along the Cumberland River.
+The event culminates with a post-race concert, which has featured past artists like Sara Evans, Brad Paisley, Phil Vassar, Jo Dee Messina, Diamond Rio, Martina McBride and Kenny Rogers.

 When is the race?

-If I register with Run for Hope, do I need to register for the Country Music Marathon?
+If I register with Run for Hope, do I need to register for the Nashville Marathon?

 When do I need to start my training regime for the race?

-Training officially begins in January.
+Training for the half marathon officially begins in January.
 Our training program is a 16-week training program, giving your body ample time to be conditioned for the race safely.
 Click here for more specific training information.

 What is the last day I can register?

-You can register for Run for Hope until March 6, 2015.
-Note that Team TobyMac will be limited to 150 participants, so don’t delay!
-The minimum fundraising commitment is due on April 19th.
+You can register for Run for Hope until March 8, 2017.
+Maximum number of registrations we allow is 200.
+The minimum fundraising commitment is due on April 23, 2017.

-What happens if I elect to run and fundraise and I cannot reach the $1,000 goal?
+What happens if I elect to run and fundraise and I cannot reach my goal?
 Am I responsible for paying the difference to Run for Hope?

-Yes, if you do not opt out by March 6, 2015, you will be responsible for the difference between your goal and the amount you raised if there is a deficit.
+Yes, if you do not opt out by March 15, 2017, you will be responsible for the difference between your goal and the amount you raised.
 For complete details of the Fundraising Commitment, click here.

 What will Run for Hope provide in terms of training, etc.?

-Run for Hope is committed to providing exceptional training to its team members, from the first day of training, all the way up to race day.
+Run for Hope is committed to providing exceptional training to its team members, from the first day of training through race day.
 They will provide expert-led weekly runs and walks for those who live in the Nashville area, week-by-week training plans, informational and motivational weekly eblasts, and a race week plan to help you cross the finish line safely and enjoyably.
 If you live outside the Nashville, TN area, we will provide you with online training plans to get you from start to finish.
 You will also have access to our team trainer and may ask her questions throughout the training process.

 When will group training begin?

-Can I fundraise even if I am not able to run or walk the half marathon?
+Can I fundraise even if I am not able to travel to Nashville?
 How would I do this?

-Yes, absolutely. **New this year** You will have the option of being a “Virtual Teammate”.
-There will be a lower fundraising commitment, and you will receive a team jersey and some team swag!
-More details will be announced soon.
-The fundraising will work exactly the same as if you were to be participating in the marathon.
-Run for Hope will provide abundant fundraising resources including sample letters, email templates, social media templates, your personal online fundraising page, etc. Contact Jennifer Beck at email@example.com if you would like information on becoming a Virtual Teammate.
+Yes, absolutely.
+You have the option of being a part of our “virtual” team – Team DiverseCity.
+There is a lower fundraising commitment, and you will receive a team jersey and team swag!
+The fundraising works exactly the same as if you were participating in Nashville.
+Run for Hope will provide abundant fundraising resources including sample letters, email templates, social media templates, your personal online fundraising page, etc. Simply CLICK HERE to register for the virtual team.
+It’s an easy one-step process.

 How will I know if New Hope Academy (NHA) has received checks that my donors have mailed?

-In March runners that have received donations directly at New Hope Academy (“offline donations”) will begin receiving fundraising updates.
-These emails will go out every Friday, to any one who has received new donations since the last update.
+Runners who have received donations directly at New Hope Academy (“offline donations”) will begin receiving fundraising updates in March.
+These emails will go out every Friday, to anyone who has received new donations since the last update.
 If you have specific questions about offline donations, you can email Jennifer at firstname.lastname@example.org.

-Does NHA/Run for Hope enter my offline donations on my FirstGiving page?
+Does your staff enter my offline donations on my FirstGiving page?

 No. It’s your responsibility to enter these donations on your fundraising page.
 It’s optional, but doing so will give you and your donors a clear look at your fundraising progress.
-These donations will show up as “pending confirmation”.
-That’s ok – ignore that – we don’t go in and approve them all.
+These donations will show up as “pending confirmation” in your FirstGiving admin.
+Just ignore that – we don’t go in and approve them all.
 They will still show up on your list of donations.

 When is the fundraising deadline?